EvobyteDigitalBiology/readstore-cli/README.md

 This will upload the file and run the QC check.
 You can select multiple files at once using the `*` wildcard.
 The fastq files need to have the default file endings `.fastq, .fastq.gz, .fq, .fq.gz`.

+You can also upload multiple FASTQ files from a template `.csv` file using the `import fastq` function.
+More information below.

 #### 3. Stage Files

 Login to the web app on your browser and move to the `Staging` page.
 Here you find a list of all FASTQ files that you just uploaded.
 For larger files, the QC step can take a while to complete.

 FASTQ files are grouped into Datasets which you can `Check In`.
 Checked In Datasets appear in the `Datasets` page and can be accessed by the CLI.

+Check the `Batch Check In` button to import several Dataset at once.

 #### 4. Access Datasets via the CLI